 The kid from Harlem who once found himself ducking from random gunfire in the housing projects was now mingling with international soccer royalty and billionaire businessmen at places like the Prada mansion, casually strolling along antiquated cobblestone streets, eating gourmet meals and delicately sipping espresso at quaint cafes.

 He was no longer copping the latest gear from 125th Street, but from elite Italian fashion houses.
 And Sundays, they were the best of all, when the European focus for the day was all about food, family and conversation.

-Upon retirement, he settled in Northern Virginia and worked as a settlement manager in the real estate business.
+Upon retirement, he found a home in Northern Virginia and worked as a settlement manager in the real estate business.

-But like Pookie in New Jack City, the allure of the game just kept calling him.
+But like Kodak Black, the allure of the game just kept calling him.
 As good as the life of a young, successful businessman was treating him, he needed to be back around the game that he loved.

-He reached to out the Syracuse coaches to get some advice and Boeheim advised him to get involved with a good high school or AAU program to get started.
-Autry eventually linked up with the formidable Washington, DC AAU squad Team Takeover, while also working as an assistant at Paul VI High School in Fairfax, Virginia.
+He reached out to Syracuse coaches to get some advice and Boeheim advised him to get involved with a good high school or AAU program to get started.
+Autry eventually linked up with the formidable Washington, D.C., AAU squad Team Takeover, while also working as an assistant at Paul VI High School in Fairfax, Virginia.

 The Virginia Tech coach at the time, current ESPN college hoops analyst Seth Greenberg, approached him about a low-level opening on his staff.
 The opportunity was great, but the pay was hot garbage.

 Folks see the assistant coaches on the bench but are unaware of the grind and struggle they go through.

 Autry rented a small house in Blacksburg while his wife kept her job in the D.C. area to keep things afloat.
 The family, which then consisted of the couple’s two oldest children, would commute to see him on the weekends.
 His wife eventually found a job in Blacksburg, but with Autry’s paltry salary, the struggle was real.